AttackOnBaron-BC/randomQuiz/README.md

 - **After I** clicked the submit button, there will be a pop up to tell me how many scores I have got.

 ### Acceptance Criteria
--   A student is above to visit the web page, which will create 5 random questions.
+-   A student is able to visit the web page, and select to generate 1 to 5 random question(s).
--   When student finishes the test and hits the submit button, it will pop up a modal to show the score.
+-   It will pop up the modal with the questions, after clicking the submit button, the modal will disappear and the page will show the score and time used.

+## Deployment
+No need to deploy, please directly visit our website!

 ## Screenshots